CompanyBook/massive_record/README.md

 - Save / update methods
 - Auto-creation of table and column families on save if table does not exists.
 - Destroy records
-- Relations: See MassiveRecord::ORM::Relations::Interface ClassMethods for documentation
+- Relations: Both references to other tables and simple embedded records.
+See MassiveRecord::ORM::Relations::Interface ClassMethods for documentation
 - Observable.
 See MassiveRecord::ORM::Observer.
 If you know how to use ActiveRecord's observer you know how to use this one.
 - IdentityMap (when enabled)